emp0ry/AnimeShin/README.md

   Watch AniLiberty-dubbed episodes directly from the app.

 - **▶️ Other Watch Sources**
-  If there is no dubbing from AniLiberty, watch episodes dubbed by AnimeVost and SameBand.
+  If there is no dubbing from AniLiberty, watch episodes dubbed by SameBand or other sources.
   (But the automatic update of anime progress will not work)

 - **📁 Export Anime/Manga list**